IanCerv/my-github-site/README.md

 [My goal is to become a future mechanical engineer ]
 ## What i want to build
 [Not sure yet ]
+## Collaborator: Joaquin
+One rule that is most important when utilizing AI for coding is to make sure you understand how the AI is changing the code.